 Fenton was appointed senior associate athletic director at Miami in 2012 after spending the previous two years as Miami’s associate athletic director for external relations.
 From 2010 to 2011, Miami saw a 20-percent increase in football season ticket sales and a 65-percent increase in overall football revenue.
 Additionally, Fenton was integral in developing the ticket sales strategies for the men’s hockey program, consistently selling out Steve Cady Arena since it opened in 2006.
 He was involved in donor strategies for numerous sports programs, resulting in over $3 million raised for scholarships, salaries and capital projects.

 Fenton joined Miami in 2002 as a volunteer assistant hockey coach while completing his master’s degree.
 Upon completion of his degree, he was hired as the ice hockey program’s first director of hockey operations, while also doubling his time within the department’s sponsorship area as an assistant director of corporate relations.
 In 2006, Fenton was promoted to assistant athletic director where his focus was sport administration (ice hockey, men’s golf, baseball, volleyball, and field hockey) along with overseeing all department strategic planning.

-A native of Litchfield, Minn., Fenton received a bachelor’s degree in finance in 2001 from Iowa State University, where he was a member of the men’s golf team.
+A native of Litchfield, Minn., Fenton received a bachelor’s degree in finance in 2001 from Iowa State University, where he was a member of the men’s golf team for one year.
 He earned his master’s degree in sport studies from Miami in 2004.
-His family, which resides in Colorado Springs, includes his wife, Lindsay, and sons Ryan (7), Luke (5) and Drew (1).
+His family, which resides in Colorado Springs, includes his wife, Lindsay, and sons Ryan (8), Luke (6) and Drew (2).